Clozaril (Clozapine)

 • Smoking or using tobacco products can reduce the effectiveness of this medication.

 • Tell your doctor right away if you begin to experience signs of increased blood sugar or diabetes.
-Clozaril can cause a serious condition called ketoacidosis; if you develop any of the signs of this condition, including loss of consciousness, extreme thirst, fruity-smelling breath, nausea, or vomiting, you should tell your doctor right away.
+This drug can cause a serious condition called ketoacidosis.
+If you experience loss of consciousness, extreme thirst, fruity-smelling breath, nausea, or vomiting, you should tell your doctor right away.

 • Confusion